 Below is a long term gold chart with what are known as Elliot waves drawn on it.

-We actually drew these green lines on the chart back in the first quarter of this year, when we thought we were overdue for a correction.
+We actually drew these green lines on the chart back in the first quarter of 2022, when we thought we were overdue for a correction.
 That proved to be a pretty good guess.
 With a correction arriving soon after.

-Our guess is that the down wave has now come to an end.
-And perhaps we are now in the early stages of the next wave v up.
+Our guess is that the down wave (iv) has now come to an end.
+Not only that but we are now into the next wave (v) up.

 For a quick intro (or refresher) on Elliott wave theory, it contains 5 major waves.
 Up, down, up, down, up.
 Then 3 correction waves, down, up, down.
 Then within these major waves up are also 5 minor waves.
-So it is the minor wave iv down that we think may have been completed.
-So wave v up will likely take gold to new all time highs.
+So it is the minor wave (iv) down that was completed in July 2022.
+So wave (v) up will likely take gold to significantly higher new all time highs.

 You can read a whole lot more about Elliott wave theory at this very well written stockcharts post.